polaternez/Big-Data-Basics/README.md

-# Big-Data-Basics
+# A Beginner's Guide to Big Data Projects
-Learn Big Data tools and integrate them into projects with Java
+Introduce new users to the concepts and tools of big data by implementing a simple, yet effective project.

 ## Resources
 For compatibility, the following technologies must be the same version: